“See to it that you really do love each other intensely with all your hearts.” 1 Peter 1:22

 How can you become your spouse’s cheerleader?
 One excellent place to start is by applying the “one another” passages of the New Testament to your marriage relationship.
 Throughout the Gospels and epistles, Christians are instructed in specific, practical ways on how to love, encourage, and support one another.
 Since your spouse is the number one “other” in your life, here she should be the first recipient of your loving care.
 Here are several “one another” and “each other” passages and suggestions on what they could look like in your “cheerleading” at home.

-“Don’t condemn each other” Romans 14:13; “Live in harmony with each other” Romans 12:16.
+“Don’t condemn each other” Romans 14:13.
 Don’t be a source of constant criticism and nagging in your relationship.
 It will wear your spouse down instead of cheer him or her on.

-“Be kind to each other, tenderhearted, forgiving one another” Ephesians 4:32; “Forgive the person who offends you” Colossians 3:13.
+“Be kind to each other, tenderhearted, forgiving one another” Ephesians 4:32.
 When your spouse wrongs you, don’t punish him or her with an icy stare, a blazing reprimand, punishment, or payback.
 Be quick to let it go, and be an instrument of restoring harmony.

-“Serve one another in love” Galatians 5:13; “Serve each other in humility” 1 Peter 5:5.
+“Serve one another in love” Galatians 5:13.
 Constantly look for ways to ease your spouse’s burdens in life by helping with chores and sharing responsibilities.
 Take delight in doing the dirty work without being asked or begged to do it.

-“Submit to one another out of reverence for Christ” Ephesians 5:21; Build each other up” 1 Thessalonians 5:11.
+“Submit to one another out of reverence for Christ” Ephesians 5:21.
 Don’t always insist on your way of doing things or treat your spouse as second class in any respect.
 Celebrate and defer to your spouse’s strengths.
 Treat him or her as an equal who is just as gifted and competent as you are in many areas.

 “I command you to love each other in the same way that I love you” John 15:12.
 Whenever you are in doubt about how to encourage and support your spouse, turn to the master cheerleader: Jesus.
 Pattern your love after his sacrificial, constant, accepting love for you.